puppetlabs/puppet-docs/source/puppet/6.19/configuration.md

 ### server_list

-The list of Puppet master servers to which the Puppet agent should connect, in the order that they will be tried.
-Each value should be a fully qualified domain name, followed by an optional `:` and port number.
-If a port is omitted, Puppet uses masterport for that host.
+The list of puppet master servers to which the puppet agent should connect, in the order that they will be tried.

 - *Default*: []

+### serverport

+The default port puppet subcommands use to communicate with Puppet Server. (eg `puppet facts upload`, `puppet agent`).
+May be overridden by more specific settings (see `ca_port`, `report_port`).

+- *Default*: 8140

 ### show_diff